Rated 'Excellent' on Trustpilot

 Cortisol

 Stress, which is a common companion in our modern lives, can disrupt hair growth.
 Cortisol, which is our stress hormone, can affect the hair growth cycle and lead to increased shedding and hair loss.
 Managing stress levels is essential for maintaining a healthy head of hair.
 Read the latest research into the effects of stress and anxiety, showing that 78% of us feel stressed at least once a week, and more than half of us suffering poor sleep, insomnia, difficulty concentrating and mood swings as a result.
-Discover the best foods and vitamins to help relieve anxiety.
+Discover the best foods and vitamins to alleviate anxiety.

 Insulin